Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Problem setup

 Let the value function associated with Problem~\eqref{eq.cmdp} be determined by

-Using the concavity of $v(\tau)$ (e.g., see~\citet[Proposition~1]{paternain2019constrained}), in Lemma~\ref{lem.constraint} we establish a bound on the constraint violation, thereby extending a result from constrained convex optimization~\cite[Section~8.5]{beck2017first} to a constrained non-convex setting.
+Using the concavity of $v(\tau)$ (e.g., see~\citet[Proposition~1]{paternain2019constrained}), in Lemma~\ref{lem.constraint} we establish a bound on the constraint violation, thereby extending a result from the constrained convex optimization~\cite[Section~8.5]{beck2017first} to a constrained nonconvex setting.

 \begin{lemma}[Constraint violation] Let Assumption~\ref{as.slater} hold.
-For any $C\geq 2\lambda^\star$, if there exists a policy $\pi\in\Pi$ and $\delta>0$ such that $V_r^\star(\rho)-V_r^\pi(\rho)+C[\,b-V_g^\pi(\rho)\,]_{+}\leq \delta$, then $[\,b-V_g^\pi(\rho)\,]_{+}\leq 2\delta/C$, where $[x]_+=\max(x,0)$. \end{lemma} \begin{proof} By the definition of $v(\tau)$, we have $v(0) = V_r^\star(\rho)$.
+For any $C\geq 2\lambda^\star$, if there exists a policy $\pi\in\Pi$ and $\delta>0$ such that $V_r^\star(\rho)-V_r^\pi(\rho)+C \, [\,b-V_g^\pi(\rho)\,]_{+}\leq \delta$, then $[\,b-V_g^\pi(\rho)\,]_{+}\leq 2\delta/C$, where $[ \,x\, ]_+ \DefinedAs \max(x,0)$. \end{lemma} \begin{proof} By the definition of $v(\tau)$, we have $v(0) = V_r^\star(\rho)$.
 We also note that $v(\tau)$ is concave (see the proof of~\citet[Proposition~1]{paternain2019constrained}).
 First, we show that $-\lambda^\star\in\partial v(0)$.
 By the definition of $V_L^{\pi,\lambda}(\rho) $ and the strong duality in Lemma~\ref{lem.duality},

 Hence, for any $\pi\in\{ \pi\in\Pi \,\vert\,V_{g}^{\pi}(\rho) \geq b + \tau \}$,